How to Care for Combination Skin the Right Way

 STEP #2: Balance With a Toner

 After cleansing, help to restore your skin’s optimal pH levels with a nourishing toner.
-Look for one formulated to help hydrate dry skin and minimize oil at the same time, like SkinCeuticals Equalizing Toner.
-It’s formulated for combination skin, and refreshes and smoothes your complexion while removing excess residue.
+Look for one formulated to help hydrate dry skin and minimize oil at the same time, like the SkinCeuticals Equalizing Toner.
+It’s created for combination skin and refreshes and smoothes your complexion while removing excess residue.
+We also recommend the Lancôme Tonique Confort.

 STEP #3: Moisturize Often

-Having combination skin is no excuse to skip out on moisturizer.
+Having combination skin isn’t an excuse to skip moisturizer.
 Similar to SPF, all skin types need hydration.
 Stick to oil-free moisturizers that won’t add additional grease to your T-zone.
-La Roche-Posay Effaclar Mat Mattifying Moisturizer helps to target oil for a dual mattifying and pore-refining action, making it a great base to wear underneath makeup.
+The La Roche-Posay Effaclar Mat Mattifying Moisturizer helps to target oil for a dual mattifying and pore-refining action, making it a great base to wear underneath makeup.
+If you prefer a gel formula, try the Biossance Squalane + Probiotic Gel Moisturizer.

 STEP #4: Protect With SPF

-The number one, non-negotiable skin-care product that everyone should be wearing every day — whether you have combination skin, sensitive skin or oily skin — is broad-spectrum sunscreen.
+The number-one, non-negotiable skin-care product that everyone should be wearing every day — regardless of your skin type — is broad-spectrum sunscreen.
 It’s essential to protect skin from the sun’s harmful UV rays, even when it’s cloudy outside.
 If you have combination skin, look for a lightweight, non-greasy option like the Vichy Capital Soleil SPF 50 Sunscreen.

 Combination Skin-Care Tips